-“We’re heavy Internet users.
+“We’re heavy internet users.
 It’s our job,” she says.
-“Our whole team is on the Internet all day, every single day.”
+“Our whole team is on the internet all day.”

 Keys has carved out a nice niche by providing digital services to businesses such as full-service advertising agencies.
 She describes her firm as an “agency’s agency.”

-She started the business in her home in 2011 after working about 20 years for other companies in advertising, marketing and related business.
+She started the business in her home in 2011 after working for about 20 years for other companies in advertising, marketing and related business.
 Within nine months, she needed help.
-Today, the company has 11 full-time employees and plans to add a 12th.
-Keys also foresees a day when she will need to add remote workers.
+Today, the company has 11 full-time employees including remote workers.

 She and her staff have the expertise, experience and connections to provide clients access to all of the latest marketing technology.
 Their goal is to engage customers with their clients in a manner that goes beyond liking a post on Facebook.

-Electronic problems at KeyMedia could make clients’ accounts difficult to manage or monitor, and even cost the company a new customer.
+Electronic problems at KeyMedia could make accounts difficult to manage, monitor and even cost the company a new customer.

 So Keys and Brock Wittrock, who serves as KeyMedia’s systems engineer, welcomed the opportunity to have SDN Communications to conduct a Cyber Threat Assessment at the firm.